A term loan is what most small business owners think of when they start looking for a small business loan.

 Term loan payments combine an amortization of the debt.
 This means that each loan payment you make covers the accrued interest on the loan, and also a portion of the loan balance.

 Term loans usually come with fees that are set when you first take out the loan.
-These fees may be paid up front, or added onto the loan balance.
+These fees may be paid upfront or added to the loan balance.
 Be sure to ask your lender about this during the application process.

 Also, term loans usually have late penalties for any payments not made by a specified due date.
 Payments are made monthly, although a few financial institutions may offer other options, like quarterly payments.